The Making of yamamayu Textiles — From Plants to Textile

 Our weaving studio in the satoyama of Yamanashi

-→ Read the Studio Journal
+→ Read Studio Journal

 yamamayu textile collection